Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 lost and the OFF flag is in view.
 Pitch markings are indicated every 5 degrees, while roll markings are in gradations of 10 degrees.
 Roll is illustrated through 360 degrees, while pitch is limited by stops at 92 degrees in climb and 78 degrees in dive to prevent gimbal lock.
+The SAI can be unlocked by pressing the knob and trimmed by turning it.

 ## Navigation Function Selector Panel